paxetin/GeneticSearchCV/README.md

 The code is designed for both single and multi-objective optimization problems.
 This methods finds the best parameter faster than grid search.

-For now, it should be able to stably support the classification model from sci-kit learn packages.
+This class now supports both classification model and regression model from sci-kit learn packages.
 I will progressively update more methods for other type of task.

 ## GeneticSearchCV Class